robyftp/Tree/README.md

-## What did the left eye say to the right eye?
-Between us, something smells!
+## What do you call corn that joins the army?
+Kernel.